 According to the American Society for Reproductive Medicine, 859 surrogacy and gestational carrier cycles were performed in the United States in 2010.
 Notably, there has been a 28% increase in gestational carrier cycles since 2007.
-Shady Grove Fertility has extensive experience with the gestational carrier process, excellent success rates, and offers unique financial programs including the Shared Risk 100% Refund Guarantee.
+Shady Grove Fertility has extensive experience with the gestational carrier process, excellent success rates, and offers unique financial programs.
 If a couple does not bring home a baby through the gestational carrier, 100% of their money is refunded (some exclusions apply).

 Though Shady Grove Fertility treats couples for a variety of fertility issues, there are many medical reasons that preclude a couple from conceiving and carrying a baby to term themselves.